 - Suunto Bulkhead Compass

 - Clock and Barometer

-The following electrical features, etc. are included:
+The following electrical features, etc., include:

 - 2 x 12v batteries (see note below)